open-contracting/deploy/docs/use/ssh.rst

 ==============================

 .. note::
     Before you can SSH into the OCP servers you first need to upload your SSH public key.
-    `See notes on salt install page. <https://ocdsdeploy.readthedocs.io/en/latest/develop/get_started.html?highlight=ssh#add-public-key-to-remote-servers>`_.
+See :ref:`salt install page<add-public-key>`.

 SSH access on all servers has been locked down using port knocking.